 Castello di Lipari, Medieval fortress on volcanic rock in Lipari, Italy

-People first settled on this rock around 6000 years ago, and Greeks later established a colony here.
-Romans, Byzantines, and other groups subsequently left their mark through construction, making it a layered record of Mediterranean occupation.
+People settled on this rock around 6,000 years ago, and Greeks later founded a colony here before Romans and Byzantines each added their own structures.
+Each group built on top of what came before, leaving behind a layered record of Mediterranean occupation.

 The museum housed within displays objects from different periods, helping visitors understand how successive civilizations shaped life on these cliffs.
 Pottery, tools, and religious items reveal the daily practices and beliefs of people who called this place home across the ages.